Sea of Stars: Development

 The majority of the game's music was composed by Eric W. Brown, who had previously composed the music for The Messenger and who composes and performs chiptune music.
 Brown was primarily inspired by Chrono Trigger, which was the first game he played where he felt the music was connected to the game design.
 He based the sounds in Sea of Starss music on the specific sounds used in Chrono Trigger before allowing them to expand beyond the physical limitations of the Super Nintendo Entertainment System, and describes the end result as from an "SNES plus plus".
 He gave each island in the game a signature instrument to create a distinct atmosphere, such as pan flutes or chimes.
 In addition to Brown, Mitsuda contributed twelve tracks, the top of the range Sabotage had asked for, including battle, boss, and town tracks, as well as Seraï's theme.
 The music was released as a three-disc digital album, Sea of Stars Original Game Soundtrack, as well as a 2-disc vinyl LP record.

-Sea of Stars was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on August 29, 2023.
+Sea of Stars was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on August 29, 2023.
 It was the first game to release simultaneously on Xbox Game Pass and PlayStation Plus.
 A physical edition was released on May 10, 2024, for Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox Series X/S. An artbook, Sea of Stars: The Concept Art of Bryce Kho, was released in May 2024 by 3dtotal.
 A free update to the game, "Dawn of Equinox", was released on November 12, 2024, adding co-op for up to three players, changes to combat mechanics, and a revised prologue.
 A downloadable expansion, "Throes of the Watchmaker", was released on May 20, 2025, adding a new area and unique game mechanics.
+A version for Nintendo Switch 2 was released on June 8, 2026, alongside a final update titled "Sunset Edition".